AR-js-org/AR.js-Docs/docs/index.md

 AR.js is a lightweight library for Augmented Reality on the Web, which includes features like Image Tracking, Location based AR and Marker tracking.

+**Location Based documentation updated and enhanced for AR.js 3.4**

 ## What Web AR means (Augmented Reality on the Web)

 Augmented Reality is the technology that makes possible to overlay content on the real world.